codetojoy/self/personal/Quotes.md

 I don't necessarily endorse the sentiment of the quote, or the person.
 As a writer, I appreciate a good line (or moment in history).

-* "Everything should be made as simple as possible, but no simpler" - attributed to [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein) (but probably a summary of a lecture)
-* "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - [Antoine de Saint-Exupery](https://en.wikipedia.org/wiki/Antoine_de_Saint-Exup%C3%A9ry)
 * "The very essence of romance is uncertainty." - [Oscar Wilde](https://en.wikipedia.org/wiki/Oscar_Wilde) in [The Importance of Being Earnest](https://en.wikipedia.org/wiki/The_Importance_of_Being_Earnest)
 * "My wallpaper and I are fighting a duel to the death.
 One or other of us has got to go." - [Oscar Wilde](https://en.wikipedia.org/wiki/Oscar_Wilde) (on his death-bed, possibly apocryphal)
 * "When I am White, I win because I am White.
 When I am Black, I win